-Reporting increased consumption of forest products ^e 0 3 10 3 Reporting decreased consumption of forest products ^e 22 44 10 41 Obtaining cash income from forest products ^f 94 84 13 6 Reporting an increase in cash income from forest ^f 6 11 25 0 Reporting a decrease in cash income from forest ^f 35 56 50 50 Reporting fuelwood or charcoal as primary cooking source 76 85 81 82 Leaving land fallow ^g 24 9 13 6 Clearing forest ^g 18 9 6 6 Reporting decreased opportunity for clearing forest ^g 35 64 47 93 Clearing land for crops ^g 18 9 6 6 Clearing land for pasture ^g 0 0 0 0
+Reporting increased consumption of forest products ^e 0 3 10 3 Reporting decreased consumption of forest products ^e 22 44 10 41 Obtaining cash income from forest products ^f 94 84 13 6 Reporting an increase in cash income from forest ^f 6 11 25 0 Reporting a decrease in cash income from forest ^f 35 56 50 50 Reporting fuelwood or charcoal as primary cooking source 76 85 81 82 Leaving land fallow ^g 24 9 13 6 Clearing forest ^g 18 9 6 6 Reporting decreased opportunity for clearing forest ^g 35 64 47 93 Clearing land for crops ^g 18 9 6 6 Clearing land for pasture ^g 0 0 0 0 a Average no. of hectares cleared over the past two years among households that reported clearing of any forest.

-- a Average no. of hectares cleared over the past two years among households that reported clearing of any - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+b Average no. of hectares left fallow among households that reported leaving any land fallow.

+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.